 “Both, I think.”

 Cason sighed as he scooped up more of his cereal and ate it.
 He seemed to recompose himself a little bit.
 “Well, no matter.
-I love Karen, and I will go and marry her.
+I love Karen, and I'll go and marry her.
 No T’rintar woman will be coming to me.
 What about you?”

 “I still haven’t found that woman for me yet,” Javier said as he shrugged.